abbyChandra16/FB-Reaction/README.md

         }

-	It has two parameters context and a view.
+	It has two parameters context and  view.